In this column

 'Finally in this list I offer you a contemporary writer and thinker, Paul Hurt.
 I don’t know too much about Mr. Hurt, except that he is, like the other two, a total original unassociated with academia.
 I came across him because he has written a meticulously thought out essay on Jared Carter’s poetry.
 Then I browsed around his site, assuming he was a poet, and realized that he is much more than that.'

-I regard the many, many profiles of the site as having multiple functions.
+I regard the many profiles of the site as having multiple functions.
 They reflect an interest in people.
-There's general recognition that novelists have to have an interest in people.
-Otherwise, characterisation in their novels will be defective.
+There's general recognition that novelists and playwrights have to have an interest in people.
 I think that polemicists and protesters - and opponents of protesters - should have an interest in people, not just in issues, reasoning, causes, evidence - not that protesters always have these interests.
 Very often, opponents are viewed in grotesquely simplified ways.
 Opponents of feminists who use the term 'feminazis' are making a bad mistake, for example.

 The profiles are also intended to go beyond the giving of information and commentary, to support activism, in ways which I don't spell out here.